Author: Lesley Stones

 Namibia sometimes scares me.

 This southern African country is a desolate beauty of stark desert, glittering sand dunes, intriguing canyons and sheer escarpments.
-It’s absolutely stunning – yet utterly indifferent to the fate of travellers who come to admire it.
+It’s absolutely stunning – yet utterly indifferent to the fate of travelers who come to admire it.

 If your journeys are as much a part of the adventure as the destination, dramatic, mind-boggling Namibia is a must.
 There’s something about its dusty, deserted and utterly straight roads disappearing into the horizon to …